Skip to content

 In 2025, annual conferences will begin voting on the constitutional amendments passed by the 2024 General Conference.
 Ballots will be distributed during annual conference sessions, then votes will be tallied and sent to the Council of Bishops, who will track all recorded votes.
 Annual conference members can debate the amendments but cannot make changes.

 Amendments are ratified via aggregate vote, meaning every individual yes and no vote is counted in the total.
-United Methodist Communications has an article and video that explains the ratification process in more detail, and the Northern Illinois Conference has a handout sharing who can vote on constitutional amendments.
+United Methodist Communications has an article and video that explains the ratification process in more detail.
+The Northern Illinois Conference has a handout sharing who can vote on constitutional amendments, and the New England Conference offers a helpful overview of the upcoming process.
+Check out the comprehensive article from United Methodist News as well.

 What constitutional amendments passed General Conference?